jonaslalin/jonaslalin.github.io/_posts/2021-12-10-feedforward-neural-networks-part-1.md

   <figcaption>Figure 2: A node in the previous layer.</figcaption>
 </figure>

-In the future, we might want to implement MLPs from scratch in, for example, Python.
+In the future, we might want to write an implement from scratch in, for example, Python.
 To take advantage of the heavily optimized versions of vector and matrix operations that come bundled with libraries such as NumPy, we need to vectorize $$\eqref{eq:z_scalar}$$ and $$\eqref{eq:a_scalar}$$.

 To begin with, we vectorize the nodes: